Top 10 things that make Moseley Old Hall a special house

 The large refectory or dining table is around 400 years old.
 The top is not attached to the legs so that it can be turned over to the plain unpolished side to allow for the preparation and eating of food.

-We show it today ready for a meal to begin.
+It is on display laid out as if it is ready for a meal to begin.

 Portrait of John Huddleston

 John Huddleston was a Catholic priest in the house at the time of Charles’ visit, Father Huddleston received Charles into the Catholic faith and administered the last rites to him in 1685.